Solar Energy Transformation Program (SETuP)

 A 1MW solar facility will be built at Nauiyu and will incorporate advanced technologies to allow clean energy production to meet 50% of the community’s annual electricity needs.

 This project will offer the community of Nauiyu an even greater amount of solar contribution through the storage of power.
-A large battery system, solar forecasting and flexible diesel generation operating modes are technologies that will enable a successful system.
-The battery can provide Nauiyu with 100% of its electricity demand during the day, allowing the diesel generators to be turned off.
+A large battery system and flexible diesel generation operating modes are technologies that will enable a successful system.
+The battery will provide Nauiyu with 100% of its electricity demand during the day, allowing the diesel generators to be turned off.